AMD Ryzen 9 7950X3D vs Intel Core i5-14600K

 Who should buy each?

-Choose the AMD Ryzen 9 7950X3D if: you want top-tier gaming performance, need to run demanding productivity tasks, or plan to future-proof your build with the latest tech.
+Choose the AMD Ryzen 9 7950X3D if: you need maximum performance for gaming and productivity, you plan to run demanding applications, or you want a future-proof platform with PCIe 5.0 support.

 Conclusion